Big Four Conference: Later meetings

 In July 1959 the foreign ministers met again in Geneva to try to resolve the escalating tensions over Berlin, but could not find a solution.
 However, they agreed to resume the disarmament talks that had been suspended since 1957.
 This led to the 7 September 1959 resolution by the UN to create a Ten-Nation Committee on Disarmament with representatives from Canada, France, Great Britain, Italy, the United States, Bulgaria, Czechoslovakia, Poland, Romania and the USSR.
 The Ten-Nation Committee convened on 15 March 1960, but was dissolved when the Warsaw Pact members withdrew following the U-2 spy plane incident and subsequent break-down of the planned Big Four heads of state summit scheduled to start in Paris on 16 May 1960.

-On 3 April 1969 the main United Nations representatives of the Big Four powers met for four hours in New York to try to promote Middle-Eastern peace.

-The meetings were held in the apartment of French UN Ambassador Armand Bérard, who represented France.
-UN Ambassador Charles Woodruff Yost represented the United States, Deputy Foreign Minister Yakov Malik represented the Soviet Union and British UN Delegate Hugh Foot, Baron Caradon represented Britain.

-In June 1972 the foreign ministers signed an agreement that formalized the status of Berlin and laid the basis for East and West Germany to establish normal relations and to enter the United Nations.
+In 1969-1971 the United Nations representatives of the Big Four powers met regularly in New York to try to promote Middle Eastern peace.
+The meetings were held on a rotating basis, in the apartments of United States UN Ambassador Charles Woodruff Yost, French UN Ambassador Armand Bérard, Soviet UN Ambassador Yakov Malik, and British UN Ambassador Hugh Foot, Baron Caradon In June 1972 the foreign ministers signed an agreement that formalized the status of Berlin and laid the basis for East and West Germany to establish normal relations and to enter the United Nations.